Long-Held Beliefs About Skull Islanders In King Kong Movies Are Actually Wrong (Part I)

 “Well, every legend has a basis of truth.” – Carl Denham, King Kong (1933)

 In the science-fantasy masterpiece in which Skull Island first appeared, the location of the uncharted locale is described as being reached by sailing 2 degrees south by 90 degrees east of the Indonesian island of Sumatra.
-From there, the daring mariner is instructed to continue on in a southwesterly direction until the mysterious boundaries of a perpetual fog bank is reached.
-On the other side of the mist, a treacherous coral reef awaits the hulls of all carelessly captained vessels, so here extra caution is advised.
-And just beyond the limits of the coral reef lie Skull Island’s deceptively placid shores.
+From there, the daring mariner is instructed to continue in a southwesterly direction until the mysterious boundaries of a…

 --